Cornell Supplemental Application

 The link to the VMCAS application is on the Association of American Veterinary Medical school Colleges (AAVMC) web site at www.aavmc.org.

-The VMCAS application and three electronic letters of evaluation (eLors) are due October 2, 2013 at 1:00pm eastern standard time.
-Transcripts are due by September 1st.
-It is highly recommended to submit your application and evaluations by September 1st as well.
+The VMCAS application and three electronic letters of evaluation (eLors) are due October 2, 2014, at 1:00pm eastern standard time.
+It is recommended transcripts be sent by September 2nd.
+It is highly recommended to submit your application and evaluations by September 2nd as well.

 An academic evaluation can come from your advisor or a faculty member

-You are asked to list up to 5 of your "most significant" experiences on the Cornell Supplemental application that you can also provide letters of evaluation.
+You can list up to 5 of your "most significant" experiences on the Cornell Supplemental application that you can also provide letters of evaluation.

 Extra evaluations beyond those submitted through VMCAS eLor system should be submitted to Cornell by October15th deadline